 - for children 0–18 months of age – use only water, no toothpaste

-- from 18 months until the child turns six years old – use a low fluoride children’s toothpaste (check on the pack)
+- from 18 months until the child turns six years old – use a small pea-sized amount of low fluoride children’s toothpaste (check on the pack)

-- from six years of age – use standard fluoride toothpaste.
+- from six years of age – use a pea-sized amount of standard fluoride toothpaste.

-For children who do not have access to fluoridated water, or who may have a greater risk of tooth decay for other reasons, guidelines about toothpaste use may vary based on professional advice.
+For children who do not have access to fluoridated water, or who have a greater risk of tooth decay for other reasons, guidelines about toothpaste use may vary.
 Ask your dentist or other oral health professional for more information.

 Young children need help brushing their teeth